ONSdigital/eq-survey-runner-benchmark/doc/performance-testing/0004_scale-test-sept-2020.md

 # Scale Test September 2020

-An initial september 2020 scale test was carried out against Runner v3.48.0 with eq-session in a 36GB Redis instance
+A September 2020 scale test was carried out against Runner v3.48.0 with eq-session in a 36GB Redis instance.

 ## Benchmark settings